GenericP3rson/docs-1/docs/motor-sdk/storage/buckets.md

     // iterate over all sub bucket DIDs for (String subBucketDid : bucket.getSubBucketDids()) {
-      // Resolve the subbucket.
+      // Resolve the sub-bucket.
 This bucket behaves exactly like the parent it came from Bucket subBucket = bucket.getBucket(subBucketDid);
     }